jmcardon/tsec/docs/src/main/tut/docs/http4sExamples/csrf.md

 * A MacSigningKey
 * An endpoint where you can give a token to a user, either by default using `withNewToken` or directly into the response using `embed`
+* (Optional) A condition which does not csrf-validate requests that cause it to be true.

 A truncated signature of the class looks like this: